Nhoj8/ForceCircle/README.md

-# Collisions using forces instead of collsion detection
+# Collisions using forces instead of collision detection